Support

 --

-This echoes some of our industry’s debates around security vs. compliance – whether any given organization is actually pursuing a high level of security or just meeting the requirements set forth by various regulations and industry standards.
+These new requirements echo debates around security vs. compliance – whether any given organization is actually pursuing a high level of security or just meeting the requirements set forth by various regulations and industry standards.
 Some argue that a focus on compliance can distract from achieving a truly secure environment and may lead to a "check the box" mentality, where an organization is more focused on meeting the letter of the law rather than the spirit of it.
-However, compliance can serve as a foundation for ensuring that organizations have the appropriate controls in place to protect sensitive information and can serve as a guide for organizations looking to further enhance their security.
+However, compliance often serves as a foundation for ensuring that organizations have the appropriate security controls in place.

 Overall, security and compliance are interrelated and both are important to protect the organization from different types of risks.
 Compliance can be seen as a basic requirement for security, which should be followed by further actions, controls and program to continuously improve security maturity.